erwangranger/ViyaCurlCheck/README.md

     ```

-1. This creates the list of URLs in a file (`cat /tmp/urls.txt` to display its content).
+1. This creates the list of URLs in a file ( execute `cat /tmp/urls.txt` to display its content).
 1. Edit the file to keep the URLs you are interested in.
 1. And now, run (keep the double quotes!):